 ☹ YES - Your fear is justified because you have not protected your trade secrets in compliance with the law!
 No matter which of the many trade secrets known to you are used, you have nothing protected and would, therefore, stand in front of a judge without the burden of proof!
 If your company suffers damage as a result of this departure, you will not be able to assert it in court!
 In court, you give the impression of carelessness or signal the willingness to share the know-how of your company with the rest of the world!

 😊 NO - Your fear is unjustified because your trade secrets are protected in accordance with the law!
 They prove exactly which trade secrets were known to the ex-employee, when and how he had access to them.
 You can use it to prove how and in what form your know-how influences the competing product.
 From this, you can quantify the damage incurred and enforce injunctive relief claims or damages!
 You represent court the responsible company, which protects its investments in building its know-how!

-According to the Trade Secrets Act, a court of law will fine you as follows:
+According to the Trade Secrets Directive, a court of law will fine you as follows:

 In practice, companies are almost always digitized.
 Therefore, it has become complicated to adequately protect business-critical information.
 Trade secrets can not only be printed or copied on paper or via e-mail but also on paper, photographed by the mobile phone or print screened or on memory stick wore from the company.
 How should companies now prove that an immediate offense exists about the violation of their trade secrets, regardless of which of the above-mentioned methods of theft have been used?
 So you will be judicial and even have the high probability of settling out of court beforehand 😊: